What The National Association Of REALTORS® (NAR) Clear Cooperation Policy Means For Homebuyers

 Buying A House Online: Is It Possible?

 Looking to buy a house online?
-No matter if you’re moving near or far, an online home purchase may be right for you.
+No matter if you’re moving near or far, an online home purchase is possible with digital tools.
 Here’s what you need to know.

 What Is A Real Estate Agent And What Do They Do?